 GnuCash: Designed for individuals and small businesses, GnuCash is simple and supported by a massive user community, so financial advice is never too far away.

 Apache OpenOffice: For businesses that do all their accounting with a spreadsheet, Apache OpenOffice does the job.
-Simple and straightforward, its library of templates lets you tweak and amend to fit your business down to a tee.
+Simple and straightforward, its library of templates lets you tweak and amend however you like, fitting your business down to a tee.

 PayPal: If you’re familiar with PayPal, then it’s worth considering using it for your business.
-It’s handy for your clients as they don’t need a PayPal account to pay you, and it’s easy to integrate with a number of shopping cart systems.
+It’s handy for your clients as they don’t need a PayPal account to pay you, and it’s easy to integrate with a number of shopping cart systems too.